emin-grbo/WWDCLounges/index.md

 ### A:
 For supporting iOS 13, you’ll need to use @ObservedObject and keep your object alive through some other means, like using a static property or keeping a reference in your application delegate.

-I don’t think trying to switch between observed object and state object buys you much here, since changing the owner of the object with availability checks would be awkward. (edited)
+I don’t think trying to switch between observed object and state object buys you much here, since changing the owner of the object with availability checks would be awkward.

 ---